Unbinning global LHC analyses: Results

 \subsection{Combined limits}

 Until now, we have shown that SBI leads to significantly stronger constraints on the Wilson coefficients for each of the considered processes in comparison to the histogram approach.
-It remains to clarify whether this advantage persists when combining all four processes.
+The following results show how these advantages persist when combining all four processes.

 As mentioned above, we neglect systematic uncertainties.
 Moreover, the individual signal and background processes do not overlap within the regions defined by the pre-selection cuts introduced in Sec.~\ref{sec:di-boson_procs}.
 Therefore, we assume the different processes to be uncorrelated.
 The combined test statistic is then